Three charged in carjacking at Park Avenue Walgreens

 A helicopter and dog were called out to search the area, and all three suspects were found.

 Ellis Thompson was identified as the driver.
-Police say he was a convivted felon who was carrying a stolen handgun.
+Police say he was a convicted felon who was carrying a stolen handgun.

 Thompson was charged with auto theft, evading arrest in a vehicle and on foot, and possession of a firearm by a convicted felon.